davrec72/clang-meta/README.md

 ## Code examples

-Please see the examples folder; here is just some basics:
+Please see the examples folder for an in-depth tutorial; here is just the basic syntax:

 ### Reflection:
 ```